-- What is your company's approach to climate change and how do you hold yourselves accountable? - What services do you provide to support organisations to implement a decarbonisation strategy? - What skills and experience do the responsible team members have in climate change investment or divestment? - How do you incorporate, price and disclose climate risk in your investment process?
-The Task Force on Climate-related Financial Disclosures (TCFD) can help guide how you do this. - How do you assess and report on portfolio divestment and decarbonisation?
+- What is your company's approach to climate change and how do you hold yourselves accountable? - What services do you provide to support organisations to implement a decarbonisation strategy? - What skills and experience do the responsible team members have in climate change investment or divestment? - How do you incorporate and price climate risk into your investment process? - How do you assess and report on portfolio divestment and decarbonisation?